-1. An accused student has the right to appeal all disciplinary findings and/or sanctions.* The student must submit an appeal form and any supporting documentation to the Campus Appeals Committee (CAC) within ten (10) working days of the sanction recommendation.
-The complaint party, the Conduct Officer, and the Hearing Officer (if applicable) have the right to respond to the student’s appeal.
+1. An accused student has the right to appeal all disciplinary findings and/or sanctions.* The student must submit an appeal form and any supporting documentation to the Campus Appeals Committee (CAC) within ten (10) working days of the decision.
+The complaint party, the Conduct Officer, and the Presiding Officer (if applicable) have the right to respond to the student’s appeal.

 2. Appeals are considered only on the basis of the written record.
 The CAC does not meet with any of the parties.

 3. The CAC meets to consider the student’s appeal, the case file, and any statements submitted by the other parties.

 4. If the student accepts the finding and appeals only the sanction, the CAC may:

 - Modify the sanction.

 5. If the student appeals both the finding and the sanction, the CAC may:

 - Uphold the finding and modify the sanction; or

 - Dismiss the finding and send the case to a new disciplinary proceeding.